Evolutionary-Intelligence/EC-A-Modern-Perspective/Preface.md

 # Preface

-An important yet difficult question to answer is the (underlying) **assumptions** behind EAs (followed closely by their **working principles**).
+An important yet difficult research question to answer is the (underlying) **assumptions** behind Evolutionary Algorithms (EAs), followed closely by their **working principles**.
+Since the **black-box** nature of the problems tackled by EAs, it is often very difficult to **mathematically quantitize** these (typically *implicit*) assumptions.
 Although initially their **biological evolution-based inspiration** is an attractive point to readers, researchers, and practitioners (at the beginning stage), undoubtedly its **mathematical foundations and practical usefulness** play a cornerstone role in the (increasing) maturity of this field (i.e., Evolutionary Computation).

 Our **modest** goal for this book is to provide basic information regarding to EC, in order to help the novices foster the ability of judging **whether it is a good research practice or not for EC**, which we think is very important especially for some novices.